Make the Most of Your Visit

 Lismore Castle

-Lismore Castle, which dates from 1170, is a one of a kind and a repository of extraordinary history: from walls marked by Cromwellian cannon balls to the days it was owned by Sir Walter Raleigh to Cecil Beaton, Lucian Freud, Fred Astaire and JFK, all of whom slept a night or more in this private castle on the banks of the River Blackwater.
+Lismore Castle, dating from 1170, is truly one of a kind – a remarkable repository of history, from walls marked by Cromwellian cannon fire to its time under the ownership of Sir Walter Raleigh.
+Over the centuries, it has welcomed an extraordinary cast of guests, including Cecil Beaton, Lucian Freud, Fred Astaire, and John F. Kennedy – all of whom spent at least one night within this private castle on the banks of the River Blackwater.

-While the Castle itself is a private residence the historic gardens are open to the public throughout the year.
-Meandering paths lead you through this informal setting of trees and shrubs and out onto open lawns.
-The stately yew avenue in the heart of the garden is much older than the garden itself.
-From the spring flowering magnolias and rhododendrons through to the later flowering shrubs and borders there is always something in bloom.
+While the Castle itself remains a private residence—and can be hired for residential stays (see link) – the historic gardens are open to the public throughout the year.
+Meandering paths lead through an informal landscape of mature trees, flowering shrubs, and open lawns.
+At the heart of the garden lies a stately yew avenue, older than the garden itself.
+From spring magnolias and rhododendrons to late‑summer borders, there is always something in bloom to delight visitors.

-The Castle Arts gallery, is housed in the once-derelict West wing of Lismore Castle, currently hosts one major exhibition per year, as well as a dynamic programme of tours, workshops and other arts related events.
-Visitors are also invited to stroll through the beautiful Gardens at Lismore Castle and enjoy several pieces of contemporary sculpture that have been installed on permanent display.
+The Castle Arts gallery, housed in the once-derelict West Wing of Lismore Castle, celebrates 20 years in 2025.
+Over the past two decades, it has hosted a vibrant programme of contemporary art exhibitions, alongside tours, workshops, and a range of arts-related events.
+Visitors are also invited to stroll through the beautiful gardens and discover the many striking pieces of contemporary sculpture on permanent display.

 www.lismorecastle.com